5 Misunderstandings That Will Cause Problems In Your Closest Relationships

-Misunderstandings root from the very idea that we (at times) expect others to simply “just know” what we are thinking or feeling, without ever speaking to them about it.
+Misunderstandings root from the very idea that we expect others to simply “just know” what we are thinking or feeling without ever speaking to them about it.

 You might be right, you might be wrong, or you might be somewhere in the middle.

-To end mind-reading, we simply ask our co-worker, our spouse, or partner: “I want to check-in with you about something…” and through NOT assuming, and being open to the myriad of responses we might receive, we’ve opened up a major channel of communication—and avoided a misunderstanding.
+To end mind-reading, we simply ask our co-worker, our spouse, or partner: “I want to check in with you about something…” and through not assuming and being open to the myriad of responses we might receive, we’ve opened up a major channel of communication—and avoided a misunderstanding.

 Misunderstanding Pitfall #2: War of Perceptions and Memory.

-To complicate matters, people will often go into their memory banks, and say, “but this happened, and then this.”
+To complicate matters, people will often go into their memory banks and say, “but this happened, and then this.”

-Research shows it over and over again, yet so many of us are defensive about it and don’t allow for any wiggle room.
+Research shows it repeatedly, yet so many of us are defensive about it and don’t allow for any wiggle room.

-The core relationship skill is to open yourself to this complexity, which ultimately allows you to hear your partner’s experience, without battling it out over details that may or may not be true.
+The core relationship skill is to open yourself to this complexity, which ultimately allows you to hear your partner’s experience without battling it out over details that may or may not be true.

 Misunderstanding Pitfall #3: Being Right.

 If you are in a conflict, and your goal is to prove the other wrong, you are setting yourself up for an even bigger fight.

 The reason that letting go of “being right” is so important is that people want to be heard.

-The more important skill to harness is uncovering the missing information that your partner holds, and not getting trapped in the “you’re wrong and I’m right” vortex.
+The more important skill to harness is uncovering the missing information that your partner holds and not getting trapped in the “you’re wrong and I’m right” vortex.